Port with traditional stone and colored buildings, stone lighthouse and sailing boats.

 Where Authentic Cretan Charm Meets Natural Beauty

-Chania (also spelled Hania) is the capital city, a place where different civilizations have flourished throughout the centuries.
+Chania is a city where different civilizations have flourished throughout the centuries.
 Strolling around the Old Town’s maze-like alleys with the beautiful Venetian mansions, the fountains and the churches will guide you through well-preserved historical monuments.

-The city of Chania is built on the area of Minoan Kidonia, at the end of the homonym gulf between Akrotiri and Onicha peninsulas.
+Chania is built on the prehistoric city of Kidonia, at the bay formed between Akrotiri and Onicha peninsulas.
 It was the former capital city of Crete (from 1847 until 1972).
-Nowadays, it is the second largest city of Crete after Heraklion and capital of the homonym prefecture.
+Nowadays, it is the second largest city on the island, after Heraklion.

 Old lighted lighthouse made of stone on the edge of a pier with a few people at sunset.

-The city of Chania maintains unaltered all of its characteristics, from the time of the Venetian Rule up until today.
+The city of Chania has preserved all its characteristics unchanged, from the time of Venetian rule to the present day.

 About the Town

-After Arabs and Byzantines it was conquered by Venetians in 1252 and was given to Turks in 1669, later it was annexed to the rest of the Greek State on December 1913 under the administration of Eleftherios Venizelos and King Konstantinos the 1st.
-The old town is an integral settlement with visible boundaries set by the Venetian walls surrounding it.
+After the Arabs and the Byzantines it was conquered by the Venetians in 1252 and was given to Turks in 1669.
+It joined the Greek State on December 1913 under the administration of Eleftherios Venizelos and King Konstantinos the 1st.

 FILMING IN CHANIA